Start a New Club or Organization

 Please label your constitution as "___ Club Constitution 20xx (year submitted)."

-- Make sure several people review it and that it is approved by the membership
+• Make sure several people review it and that it is approved by club members

-- You must review your constitution each year to make sure it is still an accurate reflection of how your club/organization operates and then update it with the annual club registration process
+You must review your constitution each year to make sure it is still an accurate reflection of how your club/organization operates.
+Then, update it with the annual club registration process

 First, fill out the New Club/Organization Proposal Form.
-You will need to have your 10 members, constitution and club advisor figured out before you start the online form.
+You will need to have 10 club members, a constitution, and your club advisor established before you start the online form.

 The ASO Director will receive an email with this information and review it to make sure all required material is included in the roster and constitution.